dewitt/wordle/README.md

 -   **Entropy-Reduction Algorithm:** Suggests the optimal guess to narrow down the list of possible words as quickly as possible.
 -   **Multithreaded:** The search for the best guess is parallelized across all available CPU cores, dramatically reducing calculation time.
 -   **Optimized Data Structures:** 5-letter words are encoded into 64-bit integers, allowing for extremely fast, cache-friendly comparisons using bitwise operations.
+-   **Weighted Tie-Breaks:** When multiple candidates score the same entropy, the solver prefers words whose letters are most common across the dictionary, leading to more human-like decisions on tricky branches.
 -   **Official Word Lists:** Uses the official, community-verified Wordle answer and guess lists for accuracy.

 ## Data Files